delebash/unreal_mapbox_bridge/README.md

-# Unreal Mapbox Bridge (unreal_mapbox_bridge)
+# Unreal Mapbox Bridge

-Use real world heightmap data from Mapbox and convert to Unreal heightmap
+#### Use real world heightmap data from Mapbox and automatically convert it to an Unreal heightmap image

 See it live [here](https://terrain.justgeektechs.com/)